Explosive Offense comes down to three things:

 What if that same defense moved their linebackers outside the box to be in a better position to play the bubble?
 Now you have a 5 man box, giving you numbers to run the inside zone.

 Here is an example of the inside zone play being run versus a 5 man box.

 We can also add a third option phase with a receiver, to account for another defender to the read side.
 With a 5 man box the defense has to borrow from the secondary to account for the quarterback.
 We can add essentially a pitch phase to put the quarterback player in conflict.

 If we have leverage and numbers, we should have green grass.
 Green grass is where we want our best athletes.
 If we can get a good athlete the football in green grass we should be able to have explosive football plays.

-The best way to do this is to give your quarterback a check system.
-We like to build a run and a pass together.
+The best way to do this is to give your quarterback simple RPO's based on presnap alignment.
+We like to marry a run and a pass together.
 We might pair inside zone with the bubble screen.
 Two the 2 receiver side we want to know where the 2nd defender is lined up.
 If he is outside the box, we don't have leverage.
 We would then look to the other side.
 If the number 2 defender is outside the box, we would know we should have leverage to run inside the box.

 In this example both number 2 defenders are outside the box.
 We want to run inside the box.

 If the linebacker to our right was inside the box, we would want to attack the perimeter to that side where we have leverage.